cmu462/DrawSVG/README.md

 ### What You Need to Do

 The assignment is divided into nine major tasks, which are described below in the order the course staff suggests you attempt them.
 You are of course allowed to do the assignment in any order you choose.
 Although you have 2 weeks to complete this assignment, the assignment **involves significant implementation effort.
-Also, be advised that meeting the requirements of later tasks may involve restructuring code that you implemented in earlier ones.** In short: you are highly advised to aim to compete the first three tasks in the first week of the assignment.
+Also, be advised that meeting the requirements of later tasks may involve restructuring code that you implemented in earlier ones.** In short: you are highly advised to aim to complete the first three tasks in the first week of the assignment.

 #### Getting Acquainted with the Starter Code